vega/vega-lite/site/docs/mark/errorbar.md

 ## Tooltip Encoding Channels

-You can add custom tooltips to error bar.
+You can add custom tooltips to error bars.
 The custom tooltip will override the default error bar's tooltips.

 <div class="vl-example" data-name="errorbar_tooltip"></div>